skyfielders/python-skyfield/skyfield/documentation/positions.rst

-But because the method needs to know whose local horizon to use, it does not work on the plain geocentric (“Earth centered”) positions that have been generating so far:
+But because the method needs to know whose local horizon to use, it does not work on the plain geocentric (“Earth centered”) positions that we have been generating so far:

 .. testcode::